 What is it about?

 For marine applications, new renewable fuel options and novel prime mover solutions are required to increase the sustainability of the marine transport and traffic.
 The demand for drastically decreased greenhouse gas and pollutant emissions has grown rapidly in recent years and the marine legislation is becoming tighter all the time.
 Consequently, the use of gas as marine fuel is increasing.
 Different hybrid power plants become more common.
-Various solutions have been and are developed for the reduction of emissions.
+Various solutions have been and are developed for the reduction of Sulphur, oxides of Nitrogen, and other emissions.

-Finally, the student can collect all their new knowledge by performing project work and writing a special assignment within the marine energy generation systems – preferably in close cooperation with a company.
+The minor concentrates on the marine fuel alternatives, efficient and flexible prime movers, and emissions abatement systems.
+The studies cover liquid renewable fuels and their blends with fossil fuels, as well as gaseous fuel alternatives.
+In addition, the courses deal with the fundamentals of internal combustion engines.
+The emissions abatement systems are also considered.
+Finally, the student can collect all his new knowledge by performing project work and writing a special assignment within the marine energy generation systems – preferably in close cooperation with a company.

 Who is it for?

 The module is suitable for students seeking a career in the marine or energy sector.
 Secondary, for people that are generally interested in shaping a professional viewpoint on sustainability and energy problems.
 Thus, the courses are useful for a person planning a career in a governmental organisation or policymaking where such problems gain increased social attention.